aces/EEG2BIDS/README.md

 # EEG2BIDS Wizard - iEEG to BIDS format Wizard

 EEG2BIDS Wizard is a GUI interface for iEEG to BIDS format and used with LORIS (Longitudinal Online Research and Imaging System).
+Users can use their LORIS credentials with a LORIS URL and automatically retrieve LORIS data for the EEG to BIDS format.

 ## Installation